CBD vs. THC: What’s the Difference Between the Two?

 A better way to describe the differences between CBD vs. THC is to use the word “intoxicating” instead of “psychoactive.”
-Intoxication refers to an altered state of mind, exactly what happens when THC enters your body.
+Intoxication refers to an altered state of mind, which is exactly what happens when THC enters your body.

 CBD doesn’t induce euphoric sensations, so it’s not intoxicating.
-It is, however, psychoactive because it can help you regulate mood and improve emotional stability.
+It is, however, psychoactive because it can help you regulate your mood and improve emotional stability.

 CBD vs. THC: How They Affect the Body

 CBD products may work better if you’re searching for more of a body-focused experience.
 They can reduce inflammation, relieve physical discomfort, speed up regeneration processes, and improve your resilience to stress.

 The effects of THC, on the other hand, depend on the cannabinoid profile of the product, as well as its terpene content and ratios.
 Some marijuana strains produce more cerebral effects, while others ensure more of a physical high.
 You can use both types to moderate or amplify the therapeutic effects of CBD without getting too high from your cannabis.